top of page

 Avocado Toast

-Avocados are loaded with healthy fats and fiber, helping you feel full longer.
-Spread half an avocado on a slice of whole-grain or sprouted bread, ensuring that the bread is low on the glycemic index.
+Avocados are loaded with healthy fats and fiber.
+This combination helps you feel full longer.
+Spread half an avocado on a slice of whole-grain or sprouted bread.
+Ensure that the bread is low on the glycemic index.

 Top it Off: Add sliced tomatoes, a sprinkle of feta cheese, or chili flakes for a flavor boost.
-One slice of whole-grain bread has approximately 15 grams of carbs, making it a wise choice for a balanced snack.
+One slice of whole-grain bread contains approximately 15 grams of carbs.
+This makes it a wise choice for a balanced snack.

 Fruity Delights